 The first person I spoke to was former fraudster and violent street robber Darren Armstrong, who now runs a charity aimed at rehabilitating ex-offenders and addicts.

-The idea that Darren was only stealing from people who could afford the loss seems to fit into the category of "denial of injury", and the fact he felt his victims were undeserving of their wealth because it was unfair they were richer than him suggests that "denial of the victim" was also at play.
+The idea that Armstrong was only stealing from people who could afford the loss seems to fit into the category of "denial of injury," and the fact he felt his victims were undeserving of their wealth because it was unfair they were richer than him suggests that "denial of the victim" was also at play.

-Next, I spoke to Glaswegian former gangster Kevin Dooley, who was jailed for firearms offences and attempted murder, but now works as an addiction recovery coach.
+Next, I spoke to Glaswegian former gangster Kevin Dooley, who was jailed for firearms offenses and attempted murder, but now works as an addiction recovery coach.
 He explained that his justifications were often to do with the perceived wrongdoing of the authorities.
-"I minimised, rationalised and justified my wrongdoing to everyone, including myself," he said.
-"My justifications involved [blaming] corrupt politicians, police and society."
+"I minimized, rationalized, and justified my wrongdoing to everyone, including myself," he said.
+"My justifications involved [blaming] corrupt politicians, police, and society."

-A classic case of "condemnation of the condemners".
+A classic case of "condemnation of the condemners."
 So far, so accurate.
-However, not everyone I spoke to fitted neatly into one of the neutralisation theory categories.
+However, not everyone I spoke to fit neatly into one of the neutralization theory categories.

-Heith Copes, an expert in criminal decision-making, explained that treating crime as a skill can help offenders mitigate feelings of guilt, as – in their minds – it legitimises the behaviour.
+Heith Copes, an expert in criminal decision-making, explained that treating crime as a skill can help offenders mitigate feelings of guilt, as—in their minds—it legitimizes the behavior.
 Mubarak was justifying what he was doing by viewing himself as a skilled entrepreneur rather than someone who made a living by committing immoral acts.